 A: The 440BX chipset requires the memory manufacturer to program an EEPROM chip with SPD (Serial Presence Detection) on the module in order for the BIOS to program the 440BX's timing registers properly.
 Your DIMM may not have the EEPROM chip on the module, or the EEPROM may not contain the correct program.
 Check with your memory vendor for details.
-The figure below shows a DIMM module with an EEPROM chip.
+The figure on the following page shows a DIMM module with an EEPROM chip.